maglore9900/personal_Ollama_FAQ/README.md

 ## 5) I am using OpenWeb UI and ...

 Is it an Ollama question? does the issue happen when using Ollama by itself?
 If yes, please ask it in the [Ollama discord](https://discord.gg/q7myykKWYR) general chat and/or open a ticket in Help.
-(But check out the next bullet before hand)
+(But check out the #9 before hand)

 Otherwise, go ask in the OpenWeb UI discord.
 They will know how to answer OpenWeb UI questions.